mathiasvinicius/docker-web-control/README.md

 - Portuguese (Brazil) - `pt-BR`
 - English - `en`

-To change the language, use the language selector in the sidebar.
+To change the language, use the language selector in the top bar.

 ## 🐛 Troubleshooting